learn-co-curriculum/fe-box-styles/README.md

 ### Opacity

 Opacity allows us to add transparency to our elements.
 The standard `opacity` property uses vlaues 0 to 1, with 0 being completely transparent and 1 being completely opaque.
 0.5 for example, is the equivalent of 50% opacity.

+*Note: it is important to understand that opacity not only adjusts the background but also any content or child elements within the selected element.
+So text inside an element would also have opacity effecting it.
+If you were just trying to make the background color transparent, but not the text then it would be more ideal then to use rgba value such as `background: rgba(255,0,0,0.5)` This for example would create a 50% transparent red background leaving the content and child elements within it uneffected.*

 ```css
 div {